-Police recorded crime statistics are known to be sensitive to changes in both public reporting practice and police recording practices.
-This is because not all crimes are reported to the police and, of those that are, not all reported crimes are subsequently recorded by them.
-This results in a gap between police recorded crime statistics and SCJS estimates.
+Police recorded crime statistics are sensitive to changes in public reporting practice and police recording practices.
+This is because not all crimes are reported to the police and, of those that are, not all incidents that are reported to the police are recorded as crimes.
+This results in a difference between police recorded crime statistics and SCJS estimates.

 SCJS respondents are asked whether the police 'came to know about' the crime, either by them or somebody else.
 This allows comparisons to be made between crime estimated to have been reported to the police in the SCJS, and police recorded crime data.
 Although it is not possible to determine on an individual basis whether a crime that the police 'came to know about' was captured in police recorded crime data, this type of analysis can give an indication of the level of crime that goes unreported, and the broad relationship between police recorded crime figures and SCJS estimates.
-Making this comparison is a fundamental way of assessing the relationship between the SCJS and police recorded crime data.
-The following analysis considers this relationship in the comparable crime subset.
+Making this comparison is a way of assessing the relationship between the SCJS and police recorded crime data.